Classical Cepheid variable

 Classical Cepheids are a type of Cepheid variable star.
 They are young, population I variable stars that exhibit regular radial pulsations with periods of a few days to a few weeks and visual amplitudes ranging from a few tenths of a magnitude up to about 2 magnitudes.
 Classical Cepheids are also known as Population I Cepheids, Type I Cepheids, and Delta Cepheid variables.

 There exists a well-defined relationship between a classical Cepheid variable's luminosity and pulsation period, securing Cepheids as viable standard candles for establishing the galactic and extragalactic distance scales.
 Hubble Space Telescope (HST) observations of classical Cepheid variables have enabled firmer constraints on Hubble's law, which describes the expansion rate of the observable Universe.
 Classical Cepheids have also been used to clarify many characteristics of our galaxy, such as the local spiral arm structure and the Sun's distance from the galactic plane.

-Around 800 classical Cepheids are known in the Milky Way galaxy, out of an expected total of over 6,000.
-Several thousand more are known in the Magellanic Clouds, with more discovered in other galaxies; the Hubble Space Telescope has identified some in NGC 4603, which is 100 million light years distant.
+Around 3,600 classical Cepheids are known in the Milky Way galaxy.
+Nearly ten thousand are known in the Magellanic Clouds, with hundreds discovered in other galaxies; the Hubble Space Telescope has identified some in NGC 4603, which is 100 million light years distant.

 Properties

 Classical Cepheid variables are 4–20 times more massive than the Sun, and around 1,000 to 50,000 (over 200,000 for the unusual V810 Centauri) times more luminous.
-Spectroscopically they are bright giants or low luminosity supergiants of spectral class F6 – K2.
+Spectroscopically they are bright giants or low luminosity supergiants of spectral class F6–K2.
 The temperature and spectral type vary as they pulsate.
 Their radii are a few tens to a few hundred times that of the sun.
 More luminous Cepheids are cooler and larger and have longer periods.
-Along with the temperature changes their radii also change during each pulsation (e.g. by ~25% for the longer-period l Car), resulting in brightness variations up to two magnitudes.
+Along with the temperature changes their radii also change during each pulsation (e.g. by ~25% for the longer period l Car), resulting in brightness variations up to two magnitudes.
 The brightness changes are more pronounced at shorter wavelengths.

 Cepheid variables may pulsate in a fundamental mode, the first overtone, or rarely a mixed mode.
 Pulsations in an overtone higher than first are rare but interesting.
 The majority of classical Cepheids are thought to be fundamental mode pulsators, although it is not easy to distinguish the mode from the shape of the light curve.
 Stars pulsating in an overtone are more luminous and larger than a fundamental mode pulsator with the same period.